-Fresh off last summer's $15 million renovation, Chicago's Hotel Allegro hearkens back to the city’s Jazz Age and Art Deco grandeur with a lobby that gleams and sparkles.
+Fresh off last summer's $15 million renovation, Chicago's Allegro Royal Sonesta Hotel Chicago Loop hearkens back to the city’s Jazz Age and Art Deco grandeur with a lobby that gleams and sparkles.
 The 483 rooms aren’t too shabby, either.
 Snug in the Windy City’s Theater District and near hip River North restaurants, it’s the perfect winter getaway.
 Consider this transformation the building’s second chapter: when it was built in 1926, it opened as Bismarck Hotel, and later joined the Kimpton brand in 1998.
 We checked in, and here's the scoop on this snazzy property:

 Best Feature: Did we mention the reno?
 Staying here is like walking into a “Downton Abbey” scene (albeit on American soil).
 Once you descend up the staircase -- original to the building -- from the street level, you’re greeted with “Lady Lucent of Awakening,” a massive piece of art from Chicago artist Sarah Raskey that weaves in her family’s heirloom jewelry.
 It’s the perfect pairing with caramel- and turquoise-colored sofas and Art Deco light fixtures, plus a cozy see-through fireplace on a white-marble wall.